AK Steel: In popular culture

-The 2016 bestselling book, Hillbilly Elegy, focuses on life in Middletown, Ohio and makes many references to the town's dependence on AK Steel's Middletown Works facility.
+The 2016 bestselling book, Hillbilly Elegy, written by J.D.
+Vance, the 50th Vice-President of the United States, focuses on life in Middletown, Ohio and makes many references to the town's dependence on AK Steel's Middletown Works facility.

+Working, by Studs Terkel, includes an interview with millworker Grace Clements, who worked at ARMCO making luggage components.
+Her story was the basis for the James Taylor song "Millwork" in the Broadway musical of the same name.

 Legal record

 Environmental record

 On June 27, 2000, the United States Environmental Protection Agency (EPA) issued an Emergency Order pursuant to the Safe Drinking Water Act, Clean Air Act and the Clean Water Act to AK Steel's Butler Works in Butler, Pennsylvania concerning the nitrate/nitrite compounds being released into the Connoquenessing Creek, an occasional water source for the Borough of Zelienople, alleging that AK Steel had failed to properly dispose of hexavalent chromium.
 The issue was settled in 2004, with AK Steel agreeing to pay a total of $1.2 million.

 In 2006, AK Steel reached a settlement to compensate for polychlorinated biphenyl (PCB) contamination in Middletown, Ohio.
 The settlement included cleanup work estimated to cost $12–13 million.

 AK Steel was listed #1 on the Mother Jones Top 20 polluters of 2010; dumping over 12,000 tons of toxic chemicals into Ohio waterways.

 Based on 2014 data, the Political Economy Research Institute ranked AK Steel 53rd among corporations emitting airborne pollutants in the United States.
 The ranking is based on the quantity (343,000 pounds) and toxicity of the emissions.
 At the same time, it scored well in terms of environmental justice, affecting smaller percentages of the poor and minorities than their respective percentages of the total population.

 In early 2015, the EPA listed the Ohio River as the most contaminated body of water in the U.S. According to the EPA's Annual Toxics Release Inventory, of the 23 million pounds of chemicals discharged into the river in 2013, more than 70 percent came from AK Steel.

-In 2018, AK Steel had an air and water compliance rate of over 99.99%.
+According to their own report, AK Steel had an air and water compliance rate of over 99.99% in 2018.